-The level argument should be PM_TEXT_ONELINE for a one-line summary, or PM_TEXT_HELP for a more verbose description suited to a help dialog.
+The argument level should be PM\TEXT\ONELINE for a one-line summary, or PM\TEXT\HELP for a more verbose description suited to a help dialog.
 The space pointed to by buffer is allocated in pmLookupInDomText with malloc, and it is the responsibility of the caller to free unneeded space; see malloc(3C) and free(3C).

 The help text files used to implement pmLookupInDomText are created using newhelp and accessed by the appropriate PMDA response to requests forwarded to the PMDA by pmcd.
-Further details may be found in "PMDA Help Text" on page 28.
+Further details may be found in "PMDA Help Text" on page 26.